 Ingredients

-• 1 prepared pie crust (my favorite is Easy Flaky Pie Crust)
+- 1 prepared pie crust for a 9-inch deep dish pie plate (my favorite is Easy Flaky Pie Crust) – see Note below

 Instructions

-1. Position rack in lower third of the oven and preheat to 400 degrees.
-Spray a 9-inch pie pan with nonstick cooking spray.
+- Position rack in lower third of oven and preheat to 400 degrees F. Lightly spray a deep 9-inch pie pan with nonstick cooking spray.

-2. In medium bowl, whisk together the sugar, milk, yogurt, eggs, and vanilla until well blended.
-Whisk in the flour, cornstarch, and salt until smooth and set aside.
+- In a medium bowl, whisk together sugar, milk, yogurt, eggs and vanilla until well blended.
+Whisk in flour, cornstarch and salt until smooth and set aside.

-3. On a lightly floured surface, roll pie crust into a 12 inch circle.
+- On a lightly floured surface, roll pie crust into a 13 to 14-inch circle.
 Place crust in pie pan and trim so it overhangs edge evenly by about 1 inch.
 Fold edges under and crimp or flute.
-Place pie pan on a baking sheet.
+Place the pie pan on a baking sheet.
+Prick bottom of crust all over with a small fork.
+Refrigerate for 30 minutes.

-6. Bake for 25 minutes, remove from oven and cover edges of the crust with foil or a pie crust shield (see Tip below) to help prevent over-browning.
+- Gently remove pie from oven and cover edges of crust with foil or a pie crust shield to help prevent over-browning.

 Notes

-Tip for no-soggy crust: If you want to make this, or any, pie ahead of time, brush the bottom of the crust with an egg wash (1 egg beaten with 1 tablespoon water) before baking.
-This magically forms a barrier between the crust and the filling.
+Make ahead: This pie can be prepared, cooled completely, covered, and refrigerated for up to 2 days.
+To ensure a no-soggy crust, before adding the fruit, brush the bottom of the crust with an egg wash (1 egg beaten with 1 tablespoon water).
+This magically forms a barrier between the crust and the filling as the pie bakes.